Prince Peter of Greece and Denmark: Voyage to Asia and marriage

-In 1935, Prince Peter met and started a relationship with Irina Aleksandrovna Ovtchinnikova, a four years older married Russian woman with an ex-husband.
-The next year, she obtained her second divorce, and her influence over Peter steadily increased.
+In 1935, Prince Peter met and started a relationship with Irina Aleksandrovna Ovtchinnikova, a four years older married Russian émigré with an ex-husband, Jehan de Monléon, Marquis de Monléon.
+The next year, she obtained divorce from her second husband Lewis (Slodon) Sloden, and her influence over Peter steadily increased.
 His family strongly disapproved of his relationship with "the Russian", as they dubbed Ovtchinnikova.
 Peter himself did not want to gain a reputation as bad as that of King Edward VIII of the United Kingdom, who abdicated the same year to marry his own twice divorced foreign lover, the American Wallis Simpson.

 Accompanied by Ovtchinnikova and a student of Malinowski, Prince Peter embarked on a voyage to Asia in September 1937.
 The party passed through Syria and Persia before reaching British India, in search of a tribe that Peter could study.
 They arrived in what is now Pakistan in early 1938, and Peter conducted research in the regions of Lahore, Kulu, Leh, and Srinagar.
-In Kagil he visited the tomb of the Danish traveler Polycarpus Lindqvist that died there in 1930 by adding an inscription.
+In Kagil he visited the tomb of the Danish traveller Polycarpus Lindqvist that died there in 1930 by adding an inscription.

 Wishing to avoid the Himalayan winter, they moved to South India and spent time with the Toda people.
 They visited the Nilgiris district, Madras, Kalimpong and finally Ceylon.
 Throughout the entire journey, Peter focused his attention on the study of polyandry – an interest that may have resulted from the Oedipus complex.

 While in Madras, Peter decided to officialise his relationship with Ovtchinnikova.
 The pair were married in a Danish consulate in September 1939.
 Aware of his family's disapproval of the relationship, but also possibly wishing to take advantage of the turmoil created by the recently declared Second World War, the Prince did not bother to inform either the Greek royal court or his parents about the marriage.
 The royal family learned of the mesalliance through the press a few weeks later.
 Prince George, affronted by his son's decision not to ask him or the King for permission to marry, disowned Peter and henceforward refused contact with him.
 Despite her own disappointment, however, Princess George remained in touch with her son and continued to regularly send him money.

 However, not all members of the royal family were dissatisfied with Peter's mesalliance and subsequent loss of dynastic rights.